 If you want a smartphone with an absolutely killer camera, you have to consider a few features that set each device apart from the competition.
-Get these terms down before you do your shopping.
-Plus, read on for the best camera phones money can buy.
+Get these terms down before you do your shopping, and read on for the best camera phones money can buy.

-Aperture is important because it is directly related to the low-light camera performance of the smartphone you are considering.
-A lower aperture number results in more light reaching the camera sensor, which leads to better looking low-light photos.
+Aperture is important because it's directly related to the low-light camera performance of the smartphone you're considering.
+A lower aperture number results in more light reaching the camera sensor, which leads to better-looking low-light photos.

 Having a camera with optical image stabilization in your phone means that there are dedicated hardware components inside it, designed to offset the slight movements of your hands while you capture photos.
-You will also be able to achieve lower camera-shutter speeds and thus better low-light photos.
-It's also incredibly helpful during video capture.
+It's incredibly helpful during video capture.
+You'll also be able to achieve lower camera-shutter speeds, which means better low-light photos, like the ones below.

-This particular feature is impossible to quantify, yet it truly separates a good and a great smartphone camera.
+This particular feature is impossible to quantify, yet it truly separates a good smartphone camera from a great smartphone camera.
 Simply put, image processing involves the phone's ability to, well, process all the data captured by its camera sensor into a photograph.

-With today's smartphone cameras offering similar specs, superior image processing gives the today's best devices an edge.
-Rather unsurprisingly, the smartphones from today's leading brands (Apple, Google, Samsung) have a lead over their competitors on this instance.
+With today's smartphone cameras offering similar specs, superior image processing gives today's best devices an edge.
+Rather unsurprisingly, the smartphones from today's leading brands (Apple, Google, and Samsung) have a lead over their competitors in this instance.

 With this in mind, here's a look at our top picks:

 Samsung Galaxy S9+

 Best for Low-Light Performance and a Rich Set of Features